ansible/ansible/docs/docsite/rst/intro_configuration.rst

 .. contents:: Topics

-There are several ways to control Ansible settings, this is a brief descriptoin of them.
+This topic describes how to control Ansible settings.

 .. _the_configuration_file: